 The Fence Boards

 The fence boards were cut the length of the distance between the posts plus a little more than the depth of one dado.
-We used 1 1/2 inch finishing nails nailed head first into the edge of each board (3 per board) to act as dowels to pin the boards together.
-The theory here was that warping would be minimized and any warping that would take place would be in the same direction.
+We used 1 1/2 inch finishing nails nailed head first into the edge of each board (3 per board).
+The nails act as dowels to pin the boards together.
+The theory here was that warping would be minimized and any warping would take place in the same direction.
 Using wood dowels or milling tongue and groove edges would have accomplished the same thing.
 But the nails were quick and easy and seem to have worked well.
-We double checked the measurements of the fence boards every third course or so and adjusted our cuts to compensate for posts being ever-so-slightly off-vertical.
+We double checked the measurements of the fence boards every third course or so, adjusting our cuts to compensate for any posts that were not perfectly vertical.
 There is very little room for error with this design.
 All cuts were protected with end-cut preservative.

 The Top Rails

-The top rails were fastened in the same manner as the bottom rails by toe-nailing them to the posts using 3 inch deck screws.
-Three years later, fence brackets were installed for a better connection.
+We fastened the top rails in the same manner as the bottom rails by toe-nailing them to the posts using 3 inch deck screws.
+Three years later, I installed fence brackets for a better connection.

 Cutting the Posts

 The tops of the posts were cut to the same height using a circular saw.
-We tried using a guide, but found that it was far easier to cut freehand.
-(Of course, we used a square to mark the cutting line…)
+We tried using a guide, but found that it was easier to cut freehand.
+While we used a speed square to mark the cutting line, neither of us thought of using the square as a guide for the saw.

 Finishing Touches: The decorative scroll

 My neighbor designed the simple decorative top board.
 To make the template, he used a hole saw to cut out the middle of a fence board board.
-He then cut the board in half (mainly to save on storage space).
+He then cut the board in half so the design would be symmetrical.

-All the boards were cut by hand using a jig saw.
-The result is that no two boards are exactly the same.
+Because we cut all the boards with a jigsaw, no two boards are exactly the same.
 If we were opting for perfection, we could have made a full size template out of quarter inch thick hardboard and used a flush trimming router bit.
 But when it comes to fences, rustic is good.

-The tops fit into the dadoes and are attached to the top rail using dowels and exterior wood glue.
+The ends of the decorative top pieces fit into the dadoes.
+They are attached to the top rail using dowels and exterior wood glue (on the dowels only).

 Finishing Touches: The molding